AndyGaSa/financial-reporting-app/README.md

 # financial-reporting-app
-A full-stack application for financial reporting using React and Node.js
+A full-stack application for financial reporting using Vue.js and Node.js